Most of the people in the multitude could not move their minds from the literal to the metaphorical.

 His Words were Spirit.

-They needed to discipline their literal minds and peer into a broader, more beautiful world, that of the Spirit.
+They needed to discipline their literal minds and peer into the broader, more beautiful world of the Spirit.
 They had more than just a brain; they each possessed a spirit made in the image of God.
 It was here they could understand the unfathomable and see the invisible.

 “It is the Spirit who gives life; the flesh profits nothing.

 The words that I speak to you are spirit, and they are life.”

 In the silence that followed, feet shuffled, heads lowered to study the shuffling feet, itching scalps were scratched, and sideways glances were exchanged.
 They needed a helper they did not have.
 From the fringes on the side and the ranks in the rear, the crowd began to shrink.

 Seeing the slow, systematic departures, Jesus understood it immediately.